-Compare The Mims Beginning prices across 50+ stores and find the best deal.
+The Mims Beginning is free-to-play — free to download and play, with optional paid editions and DLC compared on this page.
 Developed by Squatting Penguins.
 Published by Squatting Penguins.
 Released on 5/18/2016.
 Available on PC.
 Genres: Casual, Indie, Simulation, Strategy, Free To Play.

 A free god-game where you nurture alien creatures, build colonies, and zap things with divine powers.
 Rough around the edges but costs nothing to try.